bitifet/SmarkForm/doc/index.md

 ### Why SmarkForm

 Traditional HTML forms are limited in structure and lack flexibility.
 They only support a single level of discrete key-value pairs, limited to text-only values.

-However, modern applications often require complex JSON structures with nested objects and arrays, which cannot be directly accommodated by standard HTML forms.
+However, **modern applications often require complex JSON structures** with nested objects and arrays, which cannot be directly accommodated by legacy HTML forms.

-Web component libraries and frameworks circumvent this problem by moving templating and design logic from the view to the controller layer.
+Web component libraries and frameworks address this issue by shifting templating and design logic from the view to the controller layer.
+However, this approach forces developers to manually implement custom behaviors by connecting multiple form components together.
+Additionally, it places the burden of dealing with templating and styling details on developers, while designers lose control over the appearance of inner components.

-As a result, developers are forced to manually implement custom behaviors by connecting multiple form components together.
-This approach leads to non-reusable and bespoke implementations for each form.
+As a result, this approach leads to non-reusable and bespoke implementations for each form.

-SmarkForm addresses these limitations by providing a powerful and flexible solution for building forms directly in the markup (view layer) that can handle deep JSON structures seamlessly.
+SmarkForm tackles these limitations by providing a powerful and flexible solution for building forms directly in the markup (view layer) that seamlessly handles deep JSON structures.

+### The SmarkForm Approach

-With SmarkForm, developers can create reusable form components that effortlessly handle complex data structures, including lists (arrays) with predefined maximum and/or minimum number of items and many other nuances directly handled from the markup, allowing for greater flexibility and efficiency in form development.
+With SmarkForm, **designers** can create and modify reusable form components that effortlessly handle complex data structures, including lists (arrays) with predefined maximum and/or minimum number of items, and many other nuances directly handled from the markup.
+Meanwhile, **developers** can easily import and export JSON data from the controller layer.

-### Principles

-Bla bla bla...

-### History and Motivation

-Bla bla bla...
+This approach allows for greater flexibility and efficiency in form development and maintenance.

 <table>